pypa/pip/docs/reference/pip_download.rst

 ``pip download`` does the same resolution and downloading as ``pip install``, but instead of installing the dependencies, it collects the downloaded distributions into the directory provided (defaulting to the current directory).
 This directory can later be passed as the value to ``pip install --find-links`` to facilitate offline or locked down package installation.

-``pip download`` with the ``--platform``, ``--python-version``, ``--implementation``, ``--manylinux``, and ``--abi`` options provides the ability to fetch dependencies for an interpreter and system other than the ones that pip is running on.
+``pip download`` with the ``--platform``, ``--python-version``, ``--implementation``, and ``--abi`` options provides the ability to fetch dependencies for an interpreter and system other than the ones that pip is running on.  ``--only-binary=:all:`` is required when using any of these options.
 It is important to note that these options all default to the current system/interpreter, and not to the most restrictive constraints (e.g. platform any, abi none, etc).
 To avoid fetching dependencies that happen to match the constraint of the current interpreter (but not your target one), it is recommended to specify all of these options if you are specifying one of them.
-Generic dependencies (e.g. universal wheels, or dependencies with no platform, abi, or implementation constraints) will still match an over-constrained download requirement.
+Generic dependencies (e.g. universal wheels, or dependencies with no platform, abi, or implementation constraints) will still match an over- constrained download requirement.

 Options